PlanetX-Labs/planetx-labs.github.io/docs/getting-started/intro.md

 * 🎞️  Stream your movies or photos to devices in your home, such as your TV
 * 🎉  And more coming soon!

-## Your Data Hubs get better with time
+## Just the beginning

-As we continue to develop DASSET, your Data Hub will only get better with time.
+As the advancement of AI technology continues to evolve at rapid pace, so will the capabilities of the DASSET software platform.
 Our roadmap will add new capabilities such as more flexible security controls, the ability to ingest data from your social networks and other online services that hold your data, and of course applications from the computer manufacturers specific to the Data Hub hardware.

 ## When can I get a Data Hub?
 The team at PlanetX Labs are currently working with major computer manufacturers to build DASSET-powered